Hi-Angel/Hi-Angel.github.io/halogen-vs-react.md

 ## Meaningless initial states

 This one is uniquely a Halogen problem.
 Suppose a component needs to render something as result of an effect.
-Imagine something trivial, like showing a random number in a label.
+Imagine something trivial, like showing the current date.

 In React there's a component creation phase, which happens before everything else and it allows you to execute such effect.
 So when component gets rendered, it has the correct initial state.